RohanMatre/RohanMatre/README.md

 # 💫 About Me:
 I am a final-year Undergraduate Student at Pandit Deendayal Energy University, pursuing a Bachelors in Computer Science, who is passionate about Data Science :bar_chart:, Pythonic programming :snake:, and open source :octocat:.
 I love to learn and contribute in any and every possible way.

-- 🌱 I’m currently learning Machine Learning and Functional programming
+- 🌱 I’m currently learning Machine Learning and Functional programming.
-- 👯 I’m looking to collaborate on any Data Science project which seems interesting or useful
+- 👯 I’m looking to collaborate on any Software engineering project which seems interesting or useful.
-- 💬 Talk to me about if Earth actually is flat, would headlights work at light speed, and everything in between
+- 💬 Talk to me about if Earth actually is flat, would headlights work at light speed, and everything in between.
 - 📫 How to reach me: **rohanmatre07@gmail.com**
 - 😄 Pronouns: [He/Him](https://www.mypronouns.org/he-him)
 - 👾 Fun fact: Everything that has been or could be written/said already exists in the [Library of Babel](https://libraryofbabel.info/)